 Who is Odano Naotake, a genius painter who was a samurai but created Japan's first Western film, Akita Ranga?
 [Akita Prefecture]

-Odano family residences still remain on Kakunodate Samurai Dori Street
+The Odano family residence still remains on Kakunodate Samurai Residence Street

-In a corner of Kakunodate Samurai Mansion Street in Kakunodate, Senboku City, Akita Prefecture, there is the Odano family, a retainer of the Kubota Domain (Akita Domain).
+In a corner of Kakunodate Samurai Residence Street in Kakunodate, Senboku City, Akita Prefecture, stands the Odano family, who were vassals of the Kubota Domain (Akita Domain)

-Odano Family (Senboku City designated historic site) ©Tazawako Kakunodate Tourism Association
+Odano House (Semboku City designated historic site) ©Tazawako Kakunodate Tourism Association

-The Odano family building was burned down in the Kakunodate Fire that occurred in 1900 (Meiji 33), but it was quickly rebuilt, retaining the appearance of a samurai residence.
-It has been designated as a historic site in Senboku City.
+The Odano family home was destroyed in the Great Kakunodate Fire of 1900 (Meiji 33), but was quickly rebuilt, preserving the appearance of a samurai residence.
+It has been designated a historic site by Senboku City

-• Location: 10 Higashikatsurakucho, Kakunodate-cho, Senboku-shi, Akita Prefecture
+• Address: 10 Higashikorakucho, Kakunodate-cho, Senboku-shi, Akita Prefecture

 • Phone number: 0187-42-8280 (Tazawa Lake and Kakunodate Tourism Association)